afondiel/computer-science-notebook/README.md

 ## Contributions

-Feel free to leave any suggestion, the goal is to make any subject around sw engineering and tech understandable for anyone.
+Feel free to leave any suggestion, the goal is to make any subject around sw engineering and computer science understandable for anyone.

 > ## "Anyone who keeps learning stays young." - Henry Ford